keboola/developers-docs/extend/component/tutorial/debugging.md

 full configuration (using the `configData` node) or refer to an existing configuration of the component (using the `config` node).
 See an [example](https://documenter.getpostman.com/view/3086797/kbc-samples/77h845D?version=latest#9b9f3e7b-de3b-4c90-bad6-a8760e3852eb).

-The Debug API call will prepare the data folder for the component, put it inside an archive and upload it to KBC Storage.
+The Debug API call will prepare the data folder for the component, put it inside an archive and upload it to Keboola Storage.
 When running the request with valid parameters, you should receive a response similar to this:

 {% highlight json %}